-DPA Program: The City of Patterson provides DPA Program with HOME, CDBG, and local RDA funds.
+DPA Program: The City of Patterson provides DPA Program with HOME funds.
 The program provides a maximum of \$30,000 to first time homebuyers.
-The City provided two (2) DPA loans in Fiscal Year 2011-2012.
+The City of Patterson provided two (2) DPA loans in Fiscal Year 2011-2012.

 The City of Patterson also administers a housing rehabilitation program.
 In Fiscal Year 2011-2012, the City was able to assist two (2) low income households with rehabilitation loans to assist with health and safety related repairs.